GPurgatorio/Master-Computer-Science-ICT/README.md

 Latency is slightly higher when I access a RAM bank of another socket because I have to ask for it via a bus that interconnects them (UPI in an Intel CPU).

-Crossbar interconnection (each CPU at the vertex of a square connected by the edges and the diagonals too) between CPU's to reduce 1 hop.

-**NUMA**: Non Uniform Memory Architecture
-Drop the assumption that all the RAMs are equal.
-NUMA is supported in the most used servers and virtualizer.
-Create threads and process that are NUMA aware: split data in an array and each thread works on a part of it.
-APIs are provided in order to access specific memory zones in a NUMA architecture.

-**Inter socket** and **Intra Socket** connection: initially cores used a token ring or two token rings, now they use a mash.

 Inside the core there are some funtional units like: branch missprediction unit, FMA (Floating point Multiply Add).
 Each core has a dedicated cache at L1 and a shared cache at L2.

-**Hyper Threading** is a technology that allows to duplicate (up to 4 times) the number of logical cores over the actual physical cores.
-In this case emerges a problem of memory condivision, and the solutions are usually:
-- One cache per core
-- One cache per couple of cores
-- A shared RAM between some cores (Multi channel D-RAM)

-Multi Channel DRAM: more bandwidth than DDR.

-If I have two threads in many cases I can execute 2 istruction at time (thread overlapping, hyper threading).

 **SMART technology** in drives: predictive system in the drive that gives the probability that the drive will fail in the next hours.
 Used by the driver provider for statistics, usage patterns.